 During this stage, DesignHammer identified four high-level target Railinc audiences and defined nine personas to serve as an example for each type of website visitor and to predict their behavioral patterns.
 Each persona included their expected website interactions and specifically targeted website conversions.

-DesignHammer conducted a user survey to gain valuable insight into what information representative site users had found, expected to find, or hoped to find on the Railinc website.
+DesignHammer conducted a User Survey to gain valuable insight into what information representative site users had found, expected to find, or hoped to find on the Railinc website.
 User surveys were conducted for three audience groupings and each survey used conditional logic to target specific questions to appropriate sub-groups.
-Some specific questions the survey attempted to answer included:
+The surveys were designed to answer various strategic questions, including:

-- Is the current content and organization effective for specific audiences?
+- Is the current content and organization effective for each target audience?

 - What potential functionality or new content should Railinc focus on to better serve the needs of specific audiences?

-- How could the website better support Railinc business development?
+- How could the website better support Railinc's business development efforts?

-An extensive competitive analysis was completed to compare and contrast the Railinc website with other industry websites regarding innovation, messaging, and best practices.
-The sites were reviewed for ideas that could be incorporated into the new Railinc web presence.
-Given Railinc’s unique position in the industry, there was no fully analogous competitor, so a selection of five competitors were identified to compare Railinc with the relevant “best in breed” competitors.
+An extensive competitive analysis was completed to compare and contrast the Railinc website with other rail industry websites.
+Each company website was evaluated on content innovation, messaging, and best practices.
+The competitive analysis was conducted to help inspire content changes and to identify where and how new content should be incorporated into Railinc's web presence.
+Given Railinc’s unique position in the industry they do not have any fully analogous competitors, however, five leading rail industry corporations were selected to compare Railinc with the most relevant “best-in-breed” competitors.
 Each competitor was analyzed through the following lenses for comparison:

 - Products & Services